Feo Amante's Horror ThrillerF24 - A30 - O7 - J13 - S15 - S10 - D14 - J3 - F28 |

 ||||||||

 INTERVIEWSJoe Mynhardt interviews E.C.
 McMullen Jr. in the book HORROR 201: The Silver Scream.
 Matt Jarbo's interview with Feo Amante at The Zurvivalist.
 James Cheetham's Q&A with Feo Amante at Unconventional Interviews *.
 Megan Scudellari interviews Feo Amante and Kelly Parks (of THE SCIENCE MOMENT) in The Scientist Magazine.
-Check out our interview at The-Scientist.com.
-REFERENCESAnthropologist Gretchen Bakke, PhD, references my UNFAIR RACIAL CLICHE ALERT as an expert resource in her 2010 Anthropological Quarterly essay @ Johns Hopkins University Researcher David Waldron, references my review of UNDERWORLD in the Spring 2005, Journal of Religion and Popular Culture entry, Role-Playing Games and the Christian Right: Community Formation in Response to a Moral Panic (downloadable pdf).
+Check out our interview at Science on the silver screen.
+REFERENCESAnthropologist Gretchen Bakke, PhD, references my UNFAIR RACIAL CLICHE ALERT as an expert resource in her 2010 Anthropological Quarterly essay @ Johns Hopkins University, Researcher David Waldron, references my review of UNDERWORLD in the Spring 2005, Journal of Religion and Popular Culture entry, Role-Playing Games and the Christian Right: Community Formation in Response to a Moral Panic (downloadable pdf).
 E.C.
 McMullen Jr.Author page at Amazon (Amazon.com)

 * Linked to archive.org |